-Examples:
+Examples;

-Initial Claim advice from employer's representative may be verbal advice.
+- Initial Claim advice from employer's representative may be verbal advice.
 This must be done within 3 days of receiving a claim from the worker.
-This will allow claim forms to be
+This will allow claim forms to be provided in a timely manner.
+Any verbal communication will be documented on the claim system as will any provisions of forms to the employer. - Claims form issued to employer: Claim form to be issued with covering letter (written document) on the same day the claim was notified to Guild. - · Acceptance/disputation of claim: Employer and worker to be informed via written correspondence - Initial Contact: Employer & Worker: As claim status has been communicated via written communication- at this point insurer is to verbally contact both parties to advise claim status and discuss process and obligations.
+This is to be documented on the claims system.

-- provided in a timely manner.
-Any verbal communication will be documented on the claim system as will any provisions of forms to the employer. - Claims form issued to employer: Claim form to be issued with covering letter (written document) on the same day the claim was notified to Guild. - Acceptance/disputation of claim: The employer and the worker will be contacted verbally about the decision and this will be confirmed in writing. - > Initial Contact: Employer & Worker: As claim status has been communicated via written communication at this point insurer is to verbally contact both parties to advise claim status and discuss process and obligations.
-This is to be documented on the claims system. - Primary Treating Medical Practitioner: written correspondence for initial contact by the IMC - any conversations would be documented on the claims system.
+• Primary Treating Medical Practitioner: written correspondence for initial contact by the IMC- any conversations would be documented on the claims system.